 Yes, it’s workshop time!
 This was my first Researcher to Reader conference, and I found the event very enjoyable (even if I had to participate in a workshop, which prevented me from falling asleep, as I usually do in conferences).
 The real theme that emerged from the conference were not just the ones listed on the publicity: for me, the message was that inequality, both sexual and ethnic, is very much alive and not yet checked in publishing.

 Unlike more orthodox conferences, Researcher to Reader made an admirable attempt to cover a wider number of roles within the academic landscape.
 There was little display of academic publishers talking to each other with wilful disregard for a wider community (as sometimes happens at STM events).
 Some innovations compared to the mainstream included:

 - Inviting a wider range of speakers.
-This year, there was a presentation from a German research physicist, who is well known as a science populariser and controversialist: she has a widely read blog and writes for several mainstream publications.
+This year, there was a presentation from Sabine Hossenfelder, a German research physicist, well known as a science populariser and controversialist: she has a widely read blog and writes for several mainstream publications.
 In addition, there was a speaker from the University of the West of England who specialises in promoting equality in higher education – a theme that turned out to be echoed throughout the conference.

 - A debate on the validity (or otherwise) of journal reputations: is a paper more trustworthy if it appears in Nature?
 I changed my mind during the debate, clearly a common response among many of the audience, given the alarming statistics Toby Green revealed about retractions and dubious activities connected with several of the so-called reliable journals.